GeekTrainer/learn-django/Module2/Module2_Unit2.md

 ### Cloning the GitHub repository

 Now that Git has been installed we can use it to [clone][2] our GitHub repository.
-To begin open a command prompt and navigate to the location you would like to keep the project.
-Once you are in the correct location then start the cloning process by entering the following in the command prompt.
+To begin open a command prompt and navigate to the previously created directory **dogsforadoptionproject**.
+Once in the directory start the cloning process by entering the following in the command prompt.

 ```bash
 # [TODO] Needs final github link
 git clone https://github.com/????
 ```

-Once this has completed you should now see the **mydjangoproject** project folder with the **dog_shelters** app within the directory.
+Once this has completed you should now see the **adoptadog** project folder with the **dog_shelters** app within the directory.

 ## Django installation